 Candidate's abilities to read, write and converse well in English are also very important because English is the main language used at the universities in the Netherlands.

-- Diploma or certificate of secondary (high) school with list of subjects and hours per subject for Bachelor programmes.
+- Diploma or certificate of secondary (high) school with list of subjects and hours per subject for the Bachelor's programmes.

-- College or university diploma with list of subjects and hours per subject for Masters Programme.
+- College or university diploma with list of subjects and hours per subject for the Master's Programmes.

 - Results of TOEFL or IELTS test for non-native speakers.
 Some universities accept results of other English language proficiency tests.
 Please check with the respective university for details.
 Required scores are at least 550 (paper based) or 213 (computer based) for TOEFL.
 For IELTS test, score of at least 6 is required.